cam8001/fedlab/README.md

 |---
 |https://craigaroachicloud-bluecup.auth.ap-southeast-2.amazoncognito.com

 __Construct__ your SAML endpoint using this domain name.
-After authenticating a user, AAD will respond with a HTTP Redirect to this endpoint using the SAML POST binding method.
+After authenticating a user, Azure AD will respond with a HTTP Redirect to this endpoint using the SAML POST binding method.
 This method encodes the SAML Assertion as HTML FORM data, which the user's browser POSTs to the endpoint.
 To construct the endpoint URL, append `/saml2/idpresponse`.
 Record the endpoint URL as $CUPSAML
 > $CUPSAML = $CUPFQDN + `/saml2/idpresponse`

 |Sample $CUPSAML